Over 70% of opportunities are never posted.

 - Select "Practice Personal Pitch Questions"

 A professional association is typically a non-profit organization that seeks to further a particular profession, the interests of individuals engaged in that profession, and the public interest.
 Join a professional association to gain access to hiring managers and experts in your industry of interest.
+View the Associations Unlimited database for a full list of professional associations.

 Ask the people you meet through networking to sit down for a 20 minute interview where you get to ask them questions about their career, industry, and organization.
 Use this time to gather career and industry advice not to ask for a job.
 Send a thank you as a follow up and keep in touch.